 THE REMARQUES - Widely considered as some of the best and largest in the industry, Anthony’s unique pencil remarques are individually created in the lower margin of the print.
 The first edition, consisting of 25 single sized remarques similar in concept to the drawing depicted, are a perfect way for enthusiasts to collect original art.
 If you have any particular request, such as a specific aircraft or markings, please ask when placing your order and we’ll do our best to accommodate.

 THE DOUBLE REMARQUES - Created specially for the serious collector, these dramatic pieces are much bigger than a standard remarque and exclusively restricted to just 10 copies worldwide.
 The demand for these superb creations is such that we urge collectors to reserve their remarques early to avoid disappointment.

 THE CANVAS GICLÉE PROOFS - Using the most sophisticated digital Giclée technology, each Studio Proof is printed directly on to fine canvas creating a stunning piece which has all the look and feel of an original painting.
-Fully authorized, stamped on the back, hand numbered and titled, each canvas proof is supplied pre-stretched (US orders only) ready to simply drop into a frame of your choice.
+Each canvas proof is fully authorized, stamped on the back, hand numbered and titled.